mr-v/mr-v.github.io/_posts/2015-10-06-xcode-7-swift-2-unit-testing-setup.md

 }
 ```

-That's Xcode 6.4/Swift 1.2.
+That works in Xcode 6.4/Swift 1.2.
 We're getting closer.
-But whoah, `main.swift`?!
-Well _of course_, see _Swift Programming Language_ book from Apple:
+But whoah, what's this `main.swift`?! _Swift Programming Language_ answers this:

 >  UIApplicationMain